Go pound sand

 What's the meaning of the phrase 'Go pound sand'?

-An expression of disdain, along the same lines as 'get lost', 'go and play in the traffic', etc.
+'Go pound sand' is an American expression of disdain, along the same lines as 'get lost', 'go and play in the traffic', etc.

 What's the origin of the phrase 'Go pound sand'?